-Covid 19 coronavirus: More than 400 new Covid-19 cases as Melbourne enters stage four lockdown
+Covid 19 coronavirus: More than 400 new infections as Melbourne enters stage 4 lockdown

 Eight of the 13 new deaths are linked to known outbreaks in aged care facilities.
 To date, 136 people have died from coronavirus in Victoria.

-Premier Daniel Andrews on Sunday declared a "state of disaster" and imposed stage four restrictions, which include a daily curfew from 8pm to 5am for Melbourne residents.
+Premier Daniel Andrews on Sunday declared a "state of disaster" and imposed stage 4 restrictions, which include a daily curfew from 8pm to 5am for Melbourne residents.
 Further workplace shutdowns and restrictions will be announced today, affecting the state's abattoirs, fish markets and call centres.

 "We can no longer have people simply out and about for no good reason whatsoever," Andrews said yesterday as he announced the new six-week shutdown, which could wipe up to $9 billion from the national budget forecasts.